SterbenDeus/SocialBatteryManager/CALENDAR_README.md

 The calendar feature allows users to:
 - View events in a calendar interface
-- Import events from device calendar (Google, Teams, Outlook)
+- Import events from the device calendar
 - Create manual events
 - Store events locally in Room database
 - View events for selected dates
+- Direct integrations with Google Calendar and Microsoft Teams are not yet implemented

 ## Files Implemented